lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 ~~~~

 A single instrument specification ``axis`` is available for
-`*AXIS* <http://axis.astro.umd.edu>`_, the Advanced X-ray Imaging Satellite.
+`AXIS <http://axis.astro.umd.edu>`_, the Advanced X-ray Imaging Satellite.
 The specification is for the wide-field imaging instrument, with a 15' field of
 view, 9.5 m focal length, and a 0.3" PSF.
-Response files and backgrounds provided
+Response files and backgrounds were
-by Eric Miller of MIT.
+provided by Eric Miller of MIT.

 .. _bkgnds: